Stunning MCA Concours Gold Award Winner

-Exceptional Grabber Blue Exterior
+Concours Restoration; Exceptional Grabber Blue Exterior

-Pristine White & Black Interior w/Hurst Shifter
+Pristine White and Black Interior with Hurst Shifter

 Numbers Matching Engine; Close-Ratio Four-Speed; 3.91 Traction Lok

 Accompanied by Original Invoice, Gate Sheet and Deluxe Marti Report

 For hard-core Blue Oval performance fans, nothing else compares to Fords mighty Boss 429 Mustang.
 Created and released for just one purpose to homologate Fords hot new hemi-head Boss 429 engine for NASCAR Grand National competition the Boss Nine was essentially hand-built by Ford racing subcontractor Kar Kraft of Brighton, Michigan.
 Extensive modifications to the Mustangs basic structure were required to accommodate the big Boss, including the cutting and relocation of the front shock towers.
 A complete package, the Boss 429 included such special high-performance features as a stout Toploader close-ratio four-speed manual transmission, nine-inch Traction-Lok rear end, 3.91:1 gears, engine-oil cooler, trunk-mounted battery, competition suspension with front and rear anti-roll bars and staggered rear shocks, power front disc brakes, chrome Magnum 500 wheels, and fat F60X15 belted raised white letter tires.